sijuswamyresearch/Graph-Theory-Workshop-SBCE/README.md

 # quarto_workshop
-This site contains information about a workshop organised in Saintgits College of Engineering to introduce the audience to the `Quarto` publishing system.
+This site contains the course materials of the wokshop- Grpah Theorey: From Euler to AI- organised at Sree budha College of Engineering (Autonomous)